HHS/TANF-app/tdrs-backend/tdpservice/parsers/go-parser/docs/PARSER_ARCHITECTURE.md

 ### What Is the Worker Pool?

-The worker pool is a fixed number of goroutines that process work units (case groups or batches) in parallel.
+The worker pool is a fixed number of goroutines that process Batches in parallel.
 This provides:

 1. **Controlled concurrency**: We don't spawn unlimited goroutines
 2. **Backpressure**: If workers are busy, producers slow down
 3. **Resource efficiency**: Goroutines are reused

+With the unified Accumulator, the worker pool now uses a single channel that receives `*Batch` objects regardless of whether they contain keyed groups or independent records.

 ### Worker Pool Implementation